Saturday, May 6, 2017

 First, start by recognizing how often you pay attention to and worrying about your thoughts throughout the day.
 It may help to start a thought journal and record your thoughts on a piece of paper as they come up.
 Knowing your thoughts will open you up to realizing your belief’s power and influence they have over how you act, feel, react and think.

-Last, replace these negative belief, expectations, perceptions, thoughts and worries with more realistic beliefs, thoughts and statements about yourself.
 For instance, you may begin to think of yourself in a better or more positive light.
 Not everyone will accept your beliefs but your opinion is most valuable.
 Know that you are working on becoming a more compassionate, fulfilled, positive, and self-assured person.
-When you have made the shift in your beliefs that will become your truth and you will realize more acceptance of yourself and this is way that you are based on your new core beliefs.
+When you have made the shift in your beliefs that will eventually become your truths and you will realize more acceptance in yourself.
+In this way, you know you are based in your new core beliefs.

 Accept that your thoughts are a byproduct of your beliefs and generated from your subconscious mind.
 Change the content of your beliefs from negative to positive.
 Once your beliefs are changed and reflect a true representation of who you really are then your thoughts will automatically change to benefit you.
 You possess the ability to change your beliefs and have a more fulfilled life.